ivan-m/ansible-dedrm-wine/README.md

 Only use this to backup the books you own, etc.

+## Upgrade warning

+**ESPECIALLY IF YOU ARE GOING FROM PYTHON-2 TO PYTHON-3**

+Please uninstall the existing version before installing the new version (you can also use a new prefix for testing and not deleting the old version in case something breaks; in this case, first uninstall the Calibre plugin configuration first).

+See below for more details.

 ## Why write this?

 I kept having issues migrating over my Calibre +